 It should be noted that this post does not address how the arbitration panel is selected in cases involving statutory employment discrimination claims.
 A separate FINRA Rule, not discussed here, governs statutory employment discrimination claims.

-The Law Offices of David S. Rich, LLC arbitrates business, employment, and securities matters before FINRA and other arbitral bodies in New York City and New Jersey.
+The Law Offices of David S. Rich, LLC arbitrates business, employment, and securities matters before FINRA and other arbitral bodies in Manhattan, NY and New Jersey.